robinske/personal-site/_drafts/2016-04-09-monads-wtf-part-2.markdown.md

 ---
 layout:    post
-title:     "A Comprehensive Explanation of Monads without touching Category Theory"
+title:     "Monads are just huh? in the category of WTF"
 date:      2016-03-27
 permalink: /posts/:title
 tags:      programming scala